The St. Ignace News

 The St. Ignace News is a weekly newspaper that covers events in and around St. Ignace and Mackinac County in the U.S. state of Michigan.
 The newspaper's coverage area includes a substantial portion of the eastern Upper Peninsula of Michigan, including the Les Cheneaux Islands summer resort area northeast of St. Ignace.

-The St. Ignace News is owned by the family of Wesley H. Maurer Jr.
+History

+The newspaper was founded in 1878.
+In 2023, the St. Ignace News and the Mackinac Island Town Crier were sold to Hoffmann Michigan Media Group, LLC part of the Hoffmann Family of Companies.